 - CLA is a slightly altered form of linoleic acid (LA), an omega-6 fatty acid important to human health.
 There have been some cancer-fighting properties found in studies.

-- CLA is also a potent anti-oxidant and anti-catabolite, as well as powerful immune enhancer.
+- CLA is also a potent anti-oxidant and anti-catabolite, as well as a powerful immune enhancer.

 - Chen et al. (2012) discovered 12 weeks of CLA supplementation in overweight and obese subjects was able to reduce body weight and fat mass compared to placebo.